neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 ## Hello World: `console.log()`

 In Javascript we can print text to the console of the web browser.
-We often use this to check if our code is working properly.
+We can use this for debugging or error logging for example.

 ```js
 console.log('Hello World!'); // logs into console